Legal Studies Pre-Law

 Semester Hours Required For Degree: 120

-The Legal Studies Program provides students with a broad understanding of basic principles of law and the role and function of the legal system.
+The Legal Studies Pre-Law program provides students with a broad understanding of basic principles of law and the role and function of the legal system.
 While no specific major is prescribed for admission to law school, many pre-law students elect to major in Legal Studies.
-The Legal Studies Program, in addition to preparing students for law-related careers, provides a foundation for law school or other graduate education.
+The Legal Studies Pre-Law program, in addition to preparing students for law-related careers, provides a foundation for law school or other graduate education.
 All of the full-time Legal Studies faculty are attorneys who are graduates of ABA-Approved law schools and are available for law school advising.
-Legal Studies students are encouraged to work closely with Legal Studies Advisors in planning their programs.
-Satisfactory completion of program requirements leads to the degree of Bachelor of Arts with a major in Legal Studies.
+Legal Studies students are encouraged to work closely with their Legal Studies Advisor in planning their programs.
+Satisfactory completion of program requirements leads to the degree of Bachelor of Arts with a major in Legal Studies Pre-Law.

 Program Requirements